Smile-SA/hots/doc/source/introduction.rst

 - the second part is used to *simulate* the *streaming* process, in which we retrieve data, incrementing timestamp, and perform the evaluation described above.

 A precise run description is given in section :ref:`process`.

+Moreover, as this project started with a PhD, you can find a lot of details in the thesis manuscript `here <https://theses.hal.science/tel-03997934>`_ (state of the art, algorithms, optimization models, benchmark ...).